microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgShareListSubscription.md

 ```

 ### -Resource
-Required.
 Specifies the resource that will be monitored for changes.
-Do not include the base URL (https://graph.microsoft.com/v1.0/).
+Do not include the base URL (https://graph.microsoft.com/beta/).
 See the possible resource path values for each supported resource.
+Required.

 ```yaml
 Type: System.String